 The Central Processing Technology program is offered once a year.
 The program begins in January and ends in August.

 Admission to Central Processing Technology requires program application, interview, instructor permission, completed health and program documentation, and background check.
 Applicants must be 18 years of age at time of program acceptance.

 NOTE: Prospective students will be required to provide a copy of a background check and drug screening.
 NSCC does not use the background check or drug screening as criteria for admission to the program.
 Background checks and drug screenings are required by clinical sites as a condition of participation.
 Students are required to participate in a variety of clinical experiences to successfully complete the program.
 For questions regarding the background check, please call 615-353-3708.

-DEADLINES: The admission procedure outlined below must be completed no later than the end of September to apply for the spring program (beginning in January) or by the end of June for the fall program (beginning in August).
+DEADLINES: The admission procedure outlined below must be completed no later than the end of September to apply for the program beginning in January.

 The application process for the Central Processing Technology program is as follows: